 Your Target Audience

 As touched upon at the start of this article, pitching your content to the right audience is crucial.
 If you are a B2B ads agency, for example, your content should be aimed at decision-makers, such as heads of marketing.
-This means using the kinds of language and terminology this audience will be familiar with, as well as having a knowledge of the pain points and challenges they are facing.
+This means using language and terminology this audience will be familiar with, as well as having a knowledge of the pain points and challenges they face.

 Your Call to Action

-Calls to action (CTAs) are arguably the most important section of your content, especially when the goal of the content is to make readers do just that: take a certain action.
-Therefore, you need to ensure that you not only provide a CTA, but that it is well-positioned, well-designed, and aligned with your goals for the content.
+CTAs are arguably the most important section of your content, especially when the goal is to make readers do just that: take an action.
+Therefore, you should not only provide a CTA, but ensure it is well-positioned, well-designed, and aligned with your goals for the content.

 - Focus on the reader’s needs—not yours.
-For example, when it comes to BOFU (Bottom of the Funnel) content, it’s all well and good talking about how amazing your product is.
+For example, when it comes to the bottom of the funnel (BOFU) content, it’s all well and good talking about how amazing your product is.
 Yet, the only thing readers really want to know is if—and how—it solves their own problem.
-Focus on the benefits of the product, rather than the product itself.
+Focus on the benefits of the product and the use cases, rather than the product itself.

 - Punctuate effectively.
 Punctuation is absolutely crucial in copywriting, as it allows you to break up sentences and make them more readable.
 It also allows you to emphasize tone or intent (although there is such a thing as too many exclamation points).